benrosche/rmm/README.md

 [![R-CMD-check](https://github.com/benrosche/rmm/workflows/R-CMD-check/badge.svg)](https://github.com/benrosche/rmm/actions)
 <!-- badges: end -->

+*I am currently working on getting the package ready for a submission to CRAN.*

 The rmm package provides an interface to fit Bayesian multiple membership multilevel models with endogenized weights using JAGS from within R for a variety of outcomes (linear, logit, conditional logit,